 I use this site both proactively and reactively.
 The proactive side is mostly covered by the resources available in the PDF section of this site.
 These are how-to’s and essay writing hacks that I share with students before they write their essays.
 These resources establish the general parameters of good essay writing, and clarify expectations.
 The SPS Essay Marking Descriptor Guide in particular is an in-depth analysis of what makes successful essay writing, and what mistakes to avoid, based on our School of Social and Political Science School’s marking guidelines, but applicable universally.

 The reactive side is covered mostly by the blogposts that address frequently asked questions.
 They are tailored to addressing specific problems that students typically encounter in their essay practice, and while blog articles in their own right, are also meant to be included into essay feedback.
-For example, if an essay I am grading has been struggling to use academic literature effectively and has instead relied too much on non-academic sources, a quick link to the respective blogpost that explains the do’s and don’ts of this can easily be inserted in the feedback commentary.
+For example, if an essay I am grading has been struggling to use academic literature effectively and has instead relied too much on non-academic sources, a quick link to the respective blogpost that explains the do’s and don’ts of this can easily be inserted in the feedback commentary, providing more substance than would otherwise be possible.
 This adds an additional layer to the feedback process, by fortifying the specific feedback given on the essay with more general advice of how to do well in a given aspect of essay writing.

 This is how I use the site, and how you can use it if you are on the teaching side of things.